ProCode-Software/proicons/CONTRIBUTING.md

 cd proicons

 # It is important to build your package when testing!
-npm run build
+pnpm run build

-npm link
+pnpm link

 # Create a testing folder and initialize a package
 mkdir test